EgehanU/eye-position-detection/README.md

 image_preprocessing.py --> To pre-process the data, extract the determined 3 features.

 model_training.py --> To train and evaluate the model.
-Model and the scalar is also saved.
+Model and the scalar are also saved.

 main.py --> To use the model on a desired image